 The Results

-- Across 8 RocketShip HQ accounts that fully adopted creative-as-targeting between Q1 2024 and Q1 2025, median CPA decreased 28% compared to the prior period when interest and lookalike targeting was primary, based on RocketShip HQ client data with CPA measured via Adjust and AppsFlyer attribution.
+- Across accounts that fully adopted creative-as-targeting, we observed meaningful CPA reductions compared to periods when interest and lookalike targeting was primary.
 The biggest gains came from subscription apps where LTV variance across user segments is highest.

-- Creative win rates (defined as a new creative outperforming the control by 10%+ on CPA within 7 days) improved from 18% to 31% when creatives were designed with explicit segment targeting versus generic ‘broad appeal’ concepts, based on RocketShip HQ data across 2,400+ creative tests conducted between January 2024 and March 2025.
+- In our experience, creatives designed with explicit segment targeting consistently outperform generic ‘broad appeal’ concepts on creative win rate.
 This aligns with AppsFlyer’s creative optimization report, which found that advertisers running 11+ unique creative variations per campaign saw 25% better ROAS than those running fewer than 5.
 Our approach to creative testing versus audience testing shows that creative variation drives 5-10x more variance in CPA than audience variation within the same account.

-- One finance app client went from 3 active creatives in a single broad campaign to 22 segment-specific creatives across 6 psychographic angles over 90 days.
-Cost per trial dropped from $19.20 to $11.60 (a 40% improvement), and trial-to-paid conversion improved by 8 percentage points because the segment-matched creatives set more accurate expectations for users before they installed, based on RocketShip HQ client data with trial events tracked through RevenueCat.
+- One finance app client increased creative variety across multiple psychographic segments over several months.
+Cost per trial dropped and trial-to-paid conversion improved because the segment-matched creatives set more accurate expectations for users before they installed, with trial events tracked through RevenueCat.

 Key Takeaways

 - Takeaway 1: Broad targeting plus segment-specific creatives outperforms narrow targeting with generic creatives in 2025-2026.
-Based on RocketShip HQ client data across 30+ accounts, this combination delivers 22-28% lower CPAs on Meta.
+This combination consistently delivers lower CPAs on Meta.
 Apply this when spending $500+/day on any single channel, which gives the algorithm enough data density to optimize delivery.
 This threshold aligns with Meta’s recommendation that Advantage+ campaigns optimization requirements to exit the learning phase and deliver 10-30% lower CPIs compared to manual setups.

 - Takeaway 2: Map 4-8 psychographic segments before writing a single line of ad copy.
 Demographics are irrelevant for creative targeting.
 A 45-year-old woman and a 28-year-old man who both experience anxiety around money will respond to the same finance app creative.
 According to Sensor Tower's 2024 market intelligence data, the highest-growth subscription apps acquire users across 3+ distinct psychographic profiles, suggesting that segment diversity in creative strategy correlates with overall growth velocity.

 - Takeaway 3: Your hook's first 0.5 seconds IS the targeting.
 Use RocketShip HQ's 3C Principle (Context, Clarity, Curiosity) to ensure every hook explicitly signals who the ad is for.
 According to Meta's internal research on attention and creative effectiveness, ads that establish relevance within the first 0.5 seconds see significantly higher completion rates and conversion rates.
-In RocketShip HQ's internal testing across 10,000+ creatives (methodology: comparing thumb-stop rate on segment-signaling hooks versus product-feature-leading hooks, matched by format and spend), segment-signaling hooks delivered 40-60% higher thumb-stop rates.
+In our experience across a large volume of creative tests, segment-signaling hooks consistently deliver meaningfully higher thumb-stop rates than product-feature-leading hooks.
 Our full hook methodology is detailed in ad hooks that stop the scroll.

 - Takeaway 4: You need at least 3 creatives per psychographic segment to test effectively.
 One concept is a coin flip.
 Three gives you a pattern.
 At $100/day total spend, start with 2 segments and 3 creatives each.
 At $1,000/day, run 4-6 segments with 3-5 creatives each.
 As covered on the Mobile User Acquisition Show’s episode on early-stage budgeting, concentrating spend is critical because each creative needs enough impressions to generate meaningful signal.
 Our guide on how many creatives per Meta ad set details how the sweet spot is 3-6 creatives per manual Meta ad set, while Advantage+ campaigns can handle 10-20 creatives before performance degrades.